The Coastal & Marine Institute Laboratory

-The Coastal and Marine Institute Laboratory was built on a prime coastal site at the old Naval Training Center, recently conveyed to SDSU by the City of San Diego.
-This laboratory, in concert with the SDSU-USGS Coastal Water Lab, is part of a “Coastal Zone Campus” on San Diego Bay which allows mutual access to and sharing of new and innovative research ideas and activities among SDSU, USGS, and MWWD.
+The Coastal and Marine Institute Laboratory (CMIL) was built on a prime coastal site at the old Naval Training Center, recently conveyed to SDSU by the City of San Diego.
+This laboratory, in concert with the United States Geological Survey (USGS) California Water Science Center forms the SDSU-USGS Coastal Waters Lab, and is part of a “Coastal Zone Campus” on San Diego Bay which allows mutual access to and sharing of new and innovative research ideas and activities among SDSU, USGS, and the City of San Diego Public Utilities Metropolitan Waste Water Department (MWWD).
 These activities bring together federal, regional, and local entities, and nationally known scientists and experts, in order to exchange information related to the coastal zone environment.
-CMIL offers opportunities for students and scientists to study the local marine communities in San Diego Bay and the surrounding coastal region, focusing on both applied and basic ecology in urbanized coastal ecosystems.
+The CMIL offers opportunities for reseachers to study the local marine communities in San Diego Bay and the surrounding coastal region, focusing on both applied and basic ecology in urbanized coastal ecosystems.

 The CMIL boasts state of the art research facilities, catering to variety of research interests.
 Our facility includes: